-However, you can’t just use the same gear.
-When you are flying from inside the car, your signals will be blocked.
+However, you probably can’t just use the same gear.
+When flying from inside the car, your signals will be blocked.
 You have to extend your antennas or use external receivers and place them outside of the car.

 For example, you could use an SMA extension cable with a magnetic base for your radio transmitter.
 These extension cables work for 900MHz (Crossfire & R9M) and 2.4GHz.

 Buy SMA Extender with magnetic base: https://amzn.to/2RCYAdR (affiliate links)

-For video, you could put an external receiver on top of your car, and connect it to your goggles with a long AV cable.
+For video link, you could put an external receiver on top of your car, and connect it to your goggles with a long AV cable.
 The FuriousFPV Dock-King is a good option because it has built-in magnet that will stick to metal.

 Buy Dock-King: http://bit.ly/dock-king

 Flying at Night

 Days grow shorter in the winter, for people with a 9-to-5 job might miss the opportunity to fly in day light.
-So you might need a good low light capable camera to fly FPV.
+You could however fly FPV at night with a good low light capable camera.

 Check out this article where we explain how to fly at night, and compared a few great FPV cameras for night flying.

 Things Can Break More Easily – Get Spare!

-Prepare to break more props and just stuff in general.
-Material can become more brittle in the cold and break more easily, and tape and glue can also lose stickiness.
+Prepare to break more propellers, and just stuff in general.
+Material can become more brittle/fragile in the cold, and tape and glue can also lose stickiness.
 Things like durable props and TPU parts might be indestructible in the summer, but they can be destroyed much easier when they hit something in the winter.

 Maybe you are sick of flying outside in the cold, why not just stay warm and comfy at home, and fire up the FPV flight simulator?

 There are now so many options with a tons of tracks and maps you can practice on.
 They will last a long time before you get bored.

-Too cold to go outside?
-Why not just get a micro quad and fly in your living room, these things are tiny and fun!
+You could get a micro quad and fly in your living room, these things are tiny and fun!
 If you want to know what Tiny Whoops are popular at the moment, check out my “best Tiny Whoop shoot out“.